 Cabaret Warsaw: Yiddish and Polish Hits of the 1930s

-Mappamundi's Cabaret Warsaw project has grown to include research into the once-famous and now unknown Yiddish theater songs printed by Icik Zielonek (Itzik Zhelonek), a book and record store owner in Warsaw between the world wars.
-Two cds of this music came out this year:
+The project has grown to include research into the once-famous and now unknown Yiddish theater songs printed by Icik Zielonek (Itzik Zhelonek), a book and record store owner in Warsaw between the world wars.
+We have three cds of this music:

 YIDDISH SONGS OF THE JAZZ AGE: Jane Peppler & Roger Spears